 Management and organisation

 The CHEESE Project was setup in 2015, Bristol's Green Capital year, by a small group of local people concerned about climate change and who wanted to make Bristol a truly sustainable city.
 It was formally founded as an unincorporated association in August 2016, governed by a five-member volunteer management committee working to a formal constisution (PDF).
 In February 2018, the CHEESE Project was granted Community Interest Company (CIC) status.
 For more information on the structure and organisation of the CHEESE Project, please read our articles of association (PDF).

-- Michael Alford Andrews, General manager.
+- Michael Alford Andrews, Managing Director;

-- Jeremy Birch, Technical manager.
+- Jeremy Birch, Technical Manager;

-- David Tudgey, Community and development manager.
+- David Tudgey, Community and Development Manager;

-- James Hanlon.
+- James Hanlon, Director;

-- Susan Nicholls.
+- Susan Nicholls, Director;